jameslovallo/ardi/README.md

 ### Props

 Properties allow you to configure your component.
-To create a property, create a key under `props` whose value is an array containing a function and (optionally) a default value.
-The function takes the string value from a prop's corresponding attribute and transforms it, i.e. from a string `'4'` to a number `4`.
+To create a property, add a key under `props` whose value is an array containing a function and (optionally) a default value.
+The function takes the string value from the prop's corresponding attribute and transforms it, i.e. from a string `'4'` to a number `4`.
 The function can be a built-in function (like String, Number, or JSON.parse), an arrow function, or a method inside your component.
-Every prop is reactive, meaning that prop's value is changed internally or via its corresponding attribute, that change will trigger a render, Prop values are accessible directly from `this`.
+Every prop is reactive, which means that whether a prop's value is changed internally or via its corresponding attribute, that change will trigger a render.
+Prop values are accessible directly from `this`.

 For the TMDB component, we'll add two props:

-1. type: to configure where it searches for TV series or movies.
+1. type: to configure whether it searches for TV or movies.
 2. time: to configure the time period for trending results, which are displayed by default when the component is scrolled into view.

 ```js